On quasisymmetric plasma equilibria sustained by small force: Proof of Theorem

-In order to be able to appeal to the results of \cite{CDG20} we will need that the coefficients of $L$ are close to those of $L_0$, that $G$ is close to $G_0$ and that the domain $D$ is close to $D_0$.
-For simplicity, we take the function $C$ in \eqref{FGdefs} to just be $C_0$ though this is not essential.
-From the above explicit formulas we have
+In order to appeal to the results of \cite{CDG20} we need that the coefficients of $L$ are close to those of $L_0$, that $G_{\xi_0,\delta}$ is close to $G_{\xi, g}$ and that the domain $D$ is close to $D_0$.
+For simplicity, we take the function $C$ in \eqref{2dgspbm} to just be $C_0$ though this is not essential.
+From the formulas in Appendix \ref{explicitGS} we have